 - whether the information or opinion is true or not; and

-- whether the information or opinion is recorded in a material form or not, the information or opinion itself does not have to identify the individual or the individual does not need be reasonably identifiable from that information or opinion alone, but includes where an individual is reasonably identifiable by other means or from other information reasonably obtainable when used with the information in question.
+- whether the information or opinion is recorded in a material form or not, the information or opinion itself does not have to identify the individual or the individual does not need be reasonably identifiable from that information or opinion alone but includes where an individual is reasonably identifiable by other means or from other information reasonably obtainable when used with the information in question.

-Sensitive data: A sub-set of personal information is 'sensitive information,' which is defined to mean personal information which includes information or an opinion about an individual's racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, criminal record and health information, genetic information, and/or biometric information used for automated biometric verification or biometric identification.
+Sensitive data: A sub-set of personal information is 'sensitive information' which is defined to mean personal information which includes information or an opinion about an individual's racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, criminal record and health information, genetic information, and/or biometric information used for automated biometric verification or biometric identification.

-Health data: 'Health information' is part of 'sensitive information' (see above under 'sensitive data') and is defined to include information or opinion about the health including an illness, disability, or injury of an individual, health services provided or to be provided to an individual, and an individual's expressed wishes about future provision of health services that, in all cases, is also 'personal information.'
-It also includes other personal information collected to provide or in providing a health service, collected in connection with the donation or intended donation by an individual of his or her body parts, organs, or body substances, and genetic information about an individual in a form that is or could be predictive of the health of that individual or genetic relatives.
+Health data: 'Health information' is part of 'sensitive information' (see above under 'sensitive data') and is defined to include information or opinion about the health (including an illness, disability, or injury) of an individual, health services provided or to be provided to an individual and an individual's expressed wishes about future provision of health services that, in all cases, is also 'personal information'.
+It also includes other personal information collected to provide (or in providing) a health service, collected in connection with the donation or intended donation by an individual of his or her body parts, organs, or body substances, and genetic information about an individual in a form that is or could be predictive of the health of that individual or genetic relatives.

-While this is not a 'legal bases' for collection, subject to meeting the requirement of APP 3, where there is a contract between the entity and the individual this will usually provide any required consent for the collection.
+While this is not a 'legal basis' for collection, subject to meeting the requirement of APP 3, where there is a contract between the entity and the individual this will usually provide any required consent for the collection.

-Again similar to 'legal obligations' noted above, an entity can dispense with obtaining consent from an individual for the collection of sensitive information where such information is reasonably necessary to assist the location of a person that has been reported missing or which is necessary to lessen or prevent a serious threat to the life, health, or safety of any individual or to public health or safety.
+Again, similar to 'legal obligations' noted above, an entity can dispense with obtaining consent from an individual for the collection of sensitive information where such information is reasonably necessary to assist the location of a person that has been reported missing or which is necessary to lessen or prevent a serious threat to the life, health, or safety of any individual or to public health or safety.

-Consent for the collection of sensitive information may be dispensed with by the entity collecting it where such is reasonably necessary to lessen or prevent a serious threat to public health or safety, find a missing person, where the unlawful activity or misconduct of a serious nature is suspected, or it is reasonably necessary for an entity's diplomatic or consular functions or activities.
+Consent for the collection of sensitive information may also be dispensed with by the entity collecting it where such is reasonably necessary to lessen or prevent a serious threat to public health or safety, find a missing person, where the unlawful activity or misconduct of a serious nature is suspected, or it is reasonably necessary for an entity's diplomatic or consular functions or activities.

 As noted above, the main precondition to (or 'legal basis' for) collecting any personal information (including sensitive/health information) is to ensure that the information collected is reasonably necessary for one or more of the entity's functions or activities.
 Even where an exception permits the collection of sensitive information without consent, the entity is still obliged to meet this precondition to the collection.

-Where a law or court order requires an entity to collect the specified information then that will be sufficient to establish that the precondition has been met.
+Where a law or court order expressly requires an entity to collect the specified information then that will be sufficient to establish that the precondition has been met.
 However, where the law or court order only permits the collection of such information then, arguably, in some cases meeting the precondition must be established before the entity is entitled to collect that information.

-- to take reasonable steps to implement practices, procedures, and systems that will ensure compliance with the APPs (APP 1.2);
+- to take reasonable steps to implement practices, procedures and systems that will ensure compliance with the APPs (APP 1.2);

 - only collect personal information that is reasonably necessary for one or more of the APP entity's functions or activities (APP 3.2), by lawful and fair means (APP 3.3), and directly from the individual, unless it is unreasonable or impracticable to do so (APP 3.6);